CommanderBeelo/BBP-and-Expansion-/README.md

 ## Step 4 - Fix the Hologram placement issue

-Use cfggameplay and enable "disableIsCollidingBBoxCheck": true, - https://community.bistudio.com/wiki/DayZ:Gameplay_Settings or read the mod descrption in option 1.
+Use cfggameplay and enable "disableIsCollidingBBoxCheck": true, - https://community.bistudio.com/wiki/DayZ:Gameplay_Settings.

-cfggameplay is included in this github.
+My cfggameplay is included in this github.
 Mine is specific to Namalsk.

 ## Step 5 - Add the bbp_vanilla_dmg pbo (optional)